How To Install Home Assistant on Proxmox: The Easy Way

 That’s all great, only you find out your NUC is really overpowered and would like to have the option to run something else in parallel to your Home Assistant instance.
 You’ve come across Promox a few times within the community, but thought that it might be too complicated for you to setup and maintain.

-Well, developer tteck created a bunch of helper scripts for deploying various different VMs within Promox with simple commands, streamlining the setup process significantly.
-We can use it to spin up a Home Assistant OS VM in Proxmox and if needed, customize the dedicated resources the VM will use.
+Well, developer tteck created a bunch of helper scripts for deploying various different VMs and LXCs within Promox with simple one-line commands, streamlining the setup process significantly.
+We can use it to spin up a Home Assistant OS VM in Proxmox and, if needed, customize the dedicated resources the VM will use.

-We can use these helper scripts to also setup a Zigbee2MQTT VM and separate it from Home Assistant, so it’s always up and running in case of Home Assistant failure.
-Follow along if you want to find out how to do it.
+We can use these helper scripts to also setup a Zigbee2MQTT LXC and separate it from Home Assistant, so it’s always up and running in case of Home Assistant failure.
+Proper USB passthrough is also important for your Zigbee/Z-Wave dongles or other peripherals you might want the VM to access.

 If you already have Proxmox up and running, jump to Installing Home Assistant on Proxmox section and continue from there.